vtex-apps/shelf/docs/README.md

 # Shelf

+>⚠️ Warning
+>
-> :warning: **Aiming to display a flexible product list, the `shelf` block is deprecated and is now configured using the [Product Summary List](https://vtex.io/docs/components/all/vtex.product-summary/), the [Product Summary Shelf](https://vtex.io/docs/components/all/vtex.product-summary/) and the [Slider Layout](https://vtex.io/docs/components/all/vtex.slider-layout/) blocks.
-To learn how to configure it, access [Building a Shelf](https://developers.vtex.com/vtex-developer-docs/docs/building-a-shelf).**
+> Aiming to display a flexible product list, the `shelf` block is deprecated and is now configured using the [Product Summary List](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist), the [Product Summary Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary) and the [Slider Layout](https://developers.vtex.com/vtex-developer-docs/docs/vtex-slider-layout) blocks.
+To learn how to configure it, access [Building a Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-building-a-shelf).

 The Shelf app displays a list of products on your store pages, helping you build your shop window and work on your store's visual merchandising.